 But with the help of contract management software that features powerful sourcing capabilities, companies can leverage this approach to accelerate cycle times and optimize outcomes.

-The Rise of Contract-centric Sourcing
+The Rise of Contract-Centric Sourcing

 "Contract-centric sourcing," as we call this approach, makes contract redlines one of the factors by which companies choose suppliers.
 The buyer's preferred contract language is sent out to vendors along with the RFQ, and suppliers submit their redlines along with their bids and other typical RFQ information.
 With the right contract management software, these redlines, even if not "tracked" in the Word doc, get surfaced within the sourcing portal, so buyers know exactly what kind of changes the supplier will require.

-Icertis' Sourcing app, built on top of the Icertis Contract Management (ICM) platform, empowers buyers to send and receive RFQs and contracts within a single system.
+Icertis' Sourcing app, built on top of the Icertis Contract Intelligence (ICI) platform, empowers buyers to send and receive RFQs and contracts within a single system.
 Uniquely, the Sourcing app provides analytics on how redlines will affect the performance of the deal, so legal teams can quickly determine whether they are acceptable or not.
-From there, the buyer can either loop back around to negotiate redlines from within ICM or take the redlines as final and use them to weigh the overall bid.
+From there, the buyer can either loop back around to negotiate redlines from within ICI or take the redlines as final and use them to weigh the overall bid.
 Either way, the contract quickly gets locked down during the bidding phase, so once a bid is awarded, the final contract is simply an output of the overall process.

 To learn more about contract-centric sourcing and how highly collaborative teams are turning their contracts into their strategic advantage, download our eBook: "Streamlining Source to Contract with Contract Intelligence" to get started.
 Or contact us to schedule a free demo.